Handling Worker Termination Gracefully in SPAs

 The Termination Bottleneck: Why worker.terminate() Fails in SPAs

 Calling worker.terminate() immediately halts the thread.
-It drops queued messages and leaves fetch or WebSocket connections in a half-open state.
-This behavior contrasts sharply with the predictable Main Thread vs Worker Thread Lifecycle, where cleanup relies on synchronous garbage collection rather than abrupt thread kills.
-The structured clone queue continues processing until the event loop drains. terminate() bypasses this drain, causing memory fragmentation and detached scopes.
+It drops all queued messages and leaves any in-flight fetch or WebSocket connections in a half-open state.
+This behavior contrasts sharply with the cooperative teardown model described in the Main Thread vs Worker Thread Lifecycle, where a two-phase drain allows pending tasks to settle before destruction. terminate() bypasses this drain entirely, leading to memory fragmentation and detached scopes that the garbage collector cannot reclaim until the next major cycle.

 Step-by-Step Diagnostics for Dangling Workers

 Identify leaked workers and pending queues before implementing fixes.
-Follow this exact DevTools workflow:
+Follow this DevTools workflow:

-- Open Chrome DevTools > Memory > Take Heap Snapshot before route change.
+- Open Chrome DevTools > Memory > Take Heap Snapshot before a route change.

 - Filter by

-Implement deterministic teardown using AbortController and a pending-message drain queue.
-The main thread must signal intent, allow the queue to flush, and then terminate.
+Implement deterministic teardown using a pending-message drain queue.
+The main thread signals intent, allows the queue to flush, then hard-terminates with a safety timeout.

 // data-processor.js